-Beginning in August 2013, a degree in social work will be offered.
-Classes will be held Saturdays at Lee Middle and High School in beautiful Berkshire County.
+A degree in social work is offered.
+Classes are held Saturdays at Lee Middle and High School in beautiful Berkshire County.

 The Elms College bachelor's degree completion programs offered in the Berkshires meet all general requirements of Elms College.
 You enter this program with the required associate's degree, satisfy Elms' core requirements, and complete the requirements of your specific degree program.
 Essentially, you earn a degree from a private institution in a location convenient to you.

 Classes are held at Lee Middle and High School on Saturdays, 8:30 a.m.-12:30 p.m. and 1-5 p.m., and are taught by Elms faculty.
 By completing your coursework in 10 eight-week sessions over a 20-month period, you can save thousands of dollars by completing your degree in this uniquely affordable program.

 When you finish the program, you will be awarded an Elms College bachelor of science degree.